Rachel Ruysch: Style

 Ruysch had a very good understanding of drawing and the techniques of earlier traditions.
 This knowledge improved her painting abilities.
-Stylistically, her artwork, with its playful composition and brilliant colors, was part of the rococo movement.
-She paid extensive attention to all details in her work.
+In contrast to many late seventeenth-century Dutch still-life painters, who often favored more restrained and scientifically oriented botanical compositions, Ruysch developed a more dynamic and asymmetrical approach.
+Her bouquets incorporate twisting stems, suspended blossoms, and lively diagonals that break from the more diagrammatic conventions of botanical illustration.
 Every petal was created painstakingly with delicate brushwork.
 The background of Ruysch's paintings are usually dark which was the fashion for flower painting in the second half of the 17th century.
 Her asymmetrical compositions with drooping flowers and wild stems created paintings that seemed to possess a great energy about them.

 In her early work Ruysch painted a large number of forest floor pictures that feature small animals, reptiles, butterflies, and fungi.
-She later adopted flower painting as her main concern and continued to paint until her death, thus continuing the 17th-century style right down to the middle of the following century.

-Ruysch's skill lay in the minute observation of each flower in an extremely naturalistic way, composed into an elaborate arrangement that would be very difficult to achieve in nature – the flowers would not support each other so well under such an arrangement.
-In common with most flower pieces from the last third of the 17th century, the colours of the flowers are much more carefully balanced than in the earlier pictures.
+Ruysch's teacher Willem van Aelst introduced her to looser and more spontaneous compositional structures, but she later refined and popularized this manner.
+Her mature bouquets, with their elaborate layering and rhythmic movement, helped define the evolving taste for more dynamic floral still lifes in the early eighteenth century.
+She later focused almost exclusively on complex floral bouquets, combining the minute scientific observation learned from her father's collections with imagined arrangements that could not exist in nature, producing an aesthetic that blended naturalism with invention.

 The symbolism of each flower was elaborately developed in the 17th century, but most of this concerned the introduction of a single flower into a Vanitas piece.
-Apart from Jan van Huysum, no 18th-century flower painter matched the skill of Rachel Ruysch.

 Reception

-Ruysch enjoyed great fame and reputation in her lifetime.
-When she died in 1750, eleven poets paid her their respects with poems about her.
-In the 17th century the Dutch were very interested in flowers and gardening, so paintings that highlighted the beauty of nature were highly valued.
-This helped to build and maintain Ruysch's clientele throughout her career.
-In her lifetime her paintings were sold for prices as high as 750–1200 guilders.
-In comparison, Rembrandt rarely received more than 500 guilders for a painting in his lifetime.

 In 1999 a painting by Ruysch was discovered in a farmhouse in Normandy and was sold at auction for 2.9 million French francs, about US$508,000.

+In the twenty-first century, Ruysch's work has received renewed scholarly and curatorial attention.
+The exhibition Rachel Ruysch: Nature into Art (2024–25), organized by the Alte Pinakothek, the Toledo Museum of Art, and the Museum of Fine Arts, Boston, offered the first large-scale international reevaluation of her oeuvre.
+The accompanying catalogue received the 2024 George Wittenborn Memorial Book Award.

 In March 2021, Ruysch's work was added to the "Gallery of Honour" at the Rijksmuseum.
 Ruysch, Gesina ter Borch, and Judith Leyster are the first women to be included in the gallery.